-- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - Understand that their role in Filtering and Monitoring - consider, at all times, what is in the best interests of the child; - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms; - know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Complete CPOMS entries and any other necessary recording as required by the school, Trust or local authority - will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MARU; - will be aware of the Case Resolution protocol or the duty to report concerns if the DSL fails to do so without reasonable cause; - are aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
-In some cases, staff may act as the Lead Professional in Early Help cases; and will provide a safe environment in which children can learn.
+- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - understand their role in Filtering and Monitoring - consider, at all times, what is in the best interests of the child; - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms; - know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Complete CPOMS entries and any other necessary recording as required by the school, Trust or local authority as soon as possible depending on the nature of the incident and always within 24 hours.
+The need to enter details on CPOMS should never delay informing the DSL or equivalent. - will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - will be aware of the Case Resolution protocol or the duty to report concerns if the DSL fails to do so without reasonable cause; - are aware of the Early Help7 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+In some cases, staff may act as the Lead Professional in Early Help cases; - will provide a safe environment in which children can learn; - will ensure that all mobile phones, wearable technology, cameras, and other electronic devices with imaging and sharing capabilities are used safely and appropriately only in designated areas as identified by the Headteacher - will adhere to and follow expectations regarding professional boundaries and behaviour including social media, in line with the Code of Conduct; and - The Statutory Framework for EYFS requires the school to inform you that you are expected to disclose any convictions, court orders, reprimands and warnings that may affect your suitability to work with children (whether received before or during your employment at the school).
+Plymouth CAST requires all employees in nursery, First or Primary schools to complete the disclosure form, and inform the headteacher of any changes immediately: - This is not exhaustive but would include: - If you were banned from working with the children by the DBS. - If you were cautioned or convicted of any violent or sexual offences against children. - If you were cautioned or convicted of any violent or sexual offences against adults. - If you were disqualified from caring for children. - If you have been issued a care order for a child in your care.